privacore/helppages-findx/en/safesearch.md

-# Block Violent and Adult Content with Safe Search
+# Safe Search

-Safe search removes explicit content from your results.
+Safe search removes violent and content from your results.
 You can easily turn this feature on in the settings area.

 1. Click the options icon to open the sidebar.
 2. Click **Settings**.